Our main objective is to fight against climate change. Colaborate with us.

 which also drives the climate emergency.

-which highlighted the global cost of air pollution from
+Alongside the release of a new study which highlighted the global cost of air pollution from

 burning fossil fuels and an estimated 4.5 million deaths each year